Before You Begin

 begin at midnight on June 1, it will start at midnight Eastern Time.

-Choose How Customers Get the Discount
+Step 5: Choose How Customers Receive the Discount

 For large campaigns, you can generate bulk coupon codes.
 This is especially